Manny-D/AWS-Security-Identity-and-Access-Management-IAM-/README.md

 ### Extra Credit: Attach Role to EC2 instance

 We won't go through the process of spinning up an EC2 instance, as this is assumed knowledge and we'll only have it on for a short time.

+However, should you want to see a walkthrough, see my other project [here](https://github.com/Manny-D/Deploy-WordPress-in-AWS-EC2?tab=readme-ov-file#create-an-elastic-cloud-compute-instance), then come back to continue.

 Use the following settings when creating the EC2 Instance:
 - <b>Name</b>: <b>List S3 buckets</b>